mapperr/sec/README.md

 But, if age is already easy to use, then, why a *wrapper*?
 For few additional ergonomics and a minimal git clean/smudge integration.
-Moreover, `sec` and its companion `sec-git` are just tiny POSIX-ish shell scripts, very easy to hack on.
+Moreover, `sec` and its companion `git-sec` are just tiny POSIX-ish shell scripts, very easy to hack on.

 Usage: